emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

   date_of_call
 ```
  ![Holidays/Non Holidays daily breakdown](SQL-screenshots/daily-total-incident-hol-non-hol24.PNG)

+ The results indicate that April holidays recorded the highest number of incidents, driven mainly by an increase in Special services and Fire-related calls.

 ### 8.4 Incident type by day type

 The data has been analysed to determine how different types of incidents are distributed across weekdays, weekends, and holidays.
+This helps identify when incidents are most likely to happen, so resources and preventive measures can be better planned.

 ```sql
 CREATE TABLE `calm-nation-467010-r3.london_data.day_type` AS